 Abstract Understanding the rainfall dynamics of a nation/region is key to decision-making, especially regarding agriculture within protected areas.
-This study centers around Cape Maclear and the adjacent villages located within the Lake Malawi National Park (LMNP).
-By gaining insight into how communities whose agricultural activities interact with protected areas operate, we can determine the long-term viability of the LMNP's sustainability.
+This study focused on the area of Cape Maclear and the adjacent villages located within the Lake Malawi National Park (LMNP).
+By gaining insight into how communities whose agricultural activities interact with protected areas operate, we can gain insight into the long-term sustainability of the LMNP.
 This study aimed to assess the historical rainfall dynamics for Cape Maclear using 35-year annual rainfall and temperature data.
 Rainfall trends were established and compared with recorded events.
-It has been found that Cape Maclear rainfall trends resonate with reported national drought events, though with variations.
+The results indicated that Cape Maclear rainfall trends resonate with reported national drought events, though with variations.
 This provides a proxy possibility of making localized predictions of such events.
 Analysis of the return period shows annual rainfall of between 500-900 mm occurs every 2-3 years, indicating no significant shifts from what has been observed in the past.
 Due to the sensitivity and fragility of the LMNP ecosystem, there is a need to design local solutions for the communities living within the park to enable them to better prepare for future climatic shocks, especially rainfall inadequacies.